This post is part of the series Around Atlanta

 Besides the jousting that you can watch the professionals do, there’s also a “Flying Griffin” that you can ride on and try your own hand at jousting!
 I did it a few years ago, so even adults are allowed!

-They have a new attraction this year called Ghosts of the Abyss.
+They have a new attraction from last year called Ghosts of the Abyss.
 It took the place of my go-to “Get Away from the heat” ride.
 I used to go into that ride because it was dark and noticeably cooler because of fans.
 I decided to check this new ride out (not only because I was interested but also to see if the temperature would be cooler).

 It was cool both literally and figuratively!
 I actually screamed out loud a few times… I’m an adult :S